Saim Cheeda is an entertainment writer whose work can be found across numerous publications.

 It was a close call between the first part and the most recent one, but I decided that Uncharted: Drake's Fortune was a notch lower because of elements out of its control.
 And that is its age.
 Due to being the oldest of the lot, it just doesn't have as many features or "wow" moments as the rest of the series.

 But this is the game that started it all, and the fact that it knocked it right out of the park is the reason why we've gotten this far.
 Drake's Fortune perfectly introduced Nate to the world with his likable personality coupled with witty quips that we've come to adore.
 The game does have its flaws as well in the form of hordes of enemies that just won't die unless you exhaust all your ammo or levels such as the one where you jet ski upriver; one of the more frustrating levels to play.
 But this was because the series needed to find its footing and was easily overlooked at the time of release.

 What's even more impressive is how well Drake's Fortune holds up after all these years and, save for the graphics, you wouldn't feel as if you're playing a game more than a decade old.
-As for the story, it delivered the plot style which works best, with the protagonist dealing with something that's personal to him but the plot also doesn't waste time trying to detail some darker inner demons to uncover.
+As for the story, it delivered the plot style that works best, with the protagonist dealing with something that's personal to him, but the plot also doesn't waste time trying to detail some darker inner demons to uncover.
 It was a pure adrenaline rush that was comfortable to get along with.

 Drake's Fortune ensured fans would want more of this and enable Naughty Dog to take a few more liberties for the future to deliver even better experiences.